Rhodesian Grand Prix

 - Chevron B39 [39-77-02] (Tony Martin): New to Tony Martin (Durban, South Africa) and raced in the 1977 South African series.
 Retained for 1978 as a spare car to Martin's new B45, and and upgraded to B45 specification.
 Sold for 1979 to Paul England for Peter Larner to race in the early 1979 Australian Internationals.
 Larry Perkins took over the drive later in 1979, and also drove the car in the Aurora AFX Formula Pacific Championship in New Zealand in early 1980 and the Australian National Panasonic Formula Pacific series in 1981.
 Some time about 1985 or 1986, the car was sold to Norm Carr (Victoria) who raced it once or twice before damaging one corner at Calder.
 When Carr acquired it the chassis plate was missing so he had a new one issued by Roger Andreason at Chevron which read "39-77-B-02".
 It was still owned by Carr in 2003.

 - Chevron B29 [29-75-25] (Geoff Frizell): The Rapid Movements Chevron B29 driven by Matt Spitzley is believed to have suffered a testing accident at some point early in 1975, and it was rebuilt with a new monocoque.
 At the Oulton Park race on 26 May, it was noted as having chassis plate 75-25, but exactly when the rebuild took place is still unclear.
 Gunnar Nilsson took over the car from Spitzley in August, and recorded five successive wins in it, four of them from pole.
 In January 1976 it was sold to John Gibb (Randburg, South Africa), to be raced in the new South African Formula Atlantic series, entered by Team Mum for Men with backing from Pioneer Hi Fi.
 It was sold to Geoff Frizell (Durban, South Africa) for 1977, and returned with Frizell in 1979, when it was described as a B34.
-It then went to Manny Pinto, and was raced by him from 1980 to 1983, and then reappeared two years later with Trevor Trautman who raced it in 1986.
-It remained in South Africa after that, but its ownership history is not fully resolved.
-Bernard Tilanus reported that it went from Pinto to Alan Dunlop then to Mike Budd, who restored it, then to Mark du Toit who owned it in 2000.
-It was purchased by Anthony Corin (Malmesbury, South Africa) in 2004 and was still owned in him in June 2008, but by 2019 it was owned by Colin Frost.
+It then went to Manny Pinto, and was raced by him from 1980 to 1984, and then reappeared two years later with Trevor Trautmann who raced it in 1986.
+Trautmann exhanged it for Alan Dunlop's Lant, and the Chevron then went to Alan McDonald and Mike Budd.
+Budd restored it for Mark du Toit, who owned it in 2000.
+It was purchased by Anthony Corin (Malmesbury, South Africa) in 2004 and was still owned by him in June 2008.
+By 2019 it was owned by Colin Frost.

 - Wheatcroft R18 (Royce Love): Sold new to Alex Blignaut, for the 1976 South African season driven by Nols Neiman.
 Chassis number given in AS report of Welkom race 10 Feb 76, with the note that ‘last year’s Wheatcroft works car’ was carried as the team spare [R18-002].
 Used throughout season, the spare remaining un-raced until 1977.
 Reported by Ian Hebblewhite as sold to Grant Maben in 1977, debut at Kyalami 1 Oct 77.